Kzra/VHost-Classifier/README.md

 When [benchmarked][3] on 1000 randomly selected viral taxonids on NCBI, the software had an overall accuracy of >99%.

-If you use this software, please cite my github.
+If you use this software please cite my github.

 **Usage:**